TheRealKizu/TheRealKizu/README.md

 <!-- ABOUT ME -->
 ### ❖ About Me

    I'm a Filipino high-school student, a web-backend developer and a Linux enthusiast.
-I mostly do [TypeScript](https://typescriptlang.org) projects.

 <!-- PLANNED SHIT -->
 ### ❖ Planned

    * Finish [Rust](https://rust-lang.org/) course.
+   * Learn [Lua](https://lua.org/) and migrate to [AwesomeWM](https://awesomewm.org/)

 <!--- SOCIALS -->
 ### ❖ Socials